zorro786/scheduler-plugins/kep/61-real-load-aware-scheduling/61-real-load-aware-scheduling.md

 ### Scheduler Plugins

-This uses the scheduler framework of K8s to incorporate our custom real load aware scheduler plugins without modifying the core scheduler code.
+This uses the scheduler framework of K8s to incorporate our customized real load aware scheduler plugins without modifying the core scheduler code.
+The plugins we proposed mainly include the following two.

+- BestFitBinPack Plugin: It is a node sorting plugin that sorts nodes by their actual resource utilization in a way that all utilized nodes have around x% of utilization.
+We use x% = 50% below to describe the plugin.
+- Safe Balancing Plugin: It is a node sorting plugin that sorts nodes base on both the mean and the standard deviation of node resource utilization.
+It aims to balance not only the average load but also the risk caused by load variations.

 ### BestFitBinPack Plugin